Keyboard shortcuts

 • Reserved keyword rejection (if, else, for, while, loop, match, type, return, async, await, break, continue, fn, struct, enum, mod, use).

-• Structs must have at least one field; enums at least one variant.
+• Structs must have at least one field; enums at least one variant; interfaces at least one member.

 • Enum discriminant uniqueness within an enum.